sourcegraph/handbook/content/ce/working-with-customers.md

 ## Technical Design

 Early on in the process, we begin to understand the needs of our prospective customers.
 As we learn about them - their needs, their tech stack, their business, etc. we begin to document both the product and technical requirements and the business context of the deal.
 Every single prospective customer must have a techincal design document estbalished, starting as early as Stage 2 - Qualification and completed into Stage 4 - Technical and Business Validation.
 We begin by capturing details about their pre-Sourcegraph business and document first their Trial design and configuration, and subsequently their Production design and setup.
+These TDDs should be stored [here](https://drive.google.com/drive/folders/1jcDmtyNEPphdCfokeQ6JF-MmA_KMQEtF) and you should also link to the TDD from within your respective prospective customer [folder](https://drive.google.com/drive/folders/1gjXWQ1l0Fnt2pVS2ohx3w0cw-gaJ_Ez0) by creating a [shortcut](https://support.google.com/drive/answer/9700156?hl=en&co=GENIE.Platform%3DDesktop) in Drive.

 For complex engagements, we have internal technical reviews with cross-functional teams (see [technical deal reviews](#technical-deal-reviews) below) that occur before approval to proceed to a trial deployment, to ensure we at Sourcegraph are colletively aligned on their needs and expectations, and so that the customer has the right expectations set and is positioned for success.